missopi/odin-recipes/README.md

 # odin-recipes
-I'm creating a recipe website using HTML.
-It will have an index page with links to some recipes.
-This project is to practice using HTML for creating links, lists, and attaching images.
-I also ned to practice writing commit messages whenever i make any meaningful changes.
+This will be a recipe website.
+This project is to practice using HTML to create a website that uses links, lists, and attaching images.
+I also need to practice writing commit messages whenever I make any meaningful changes.